wenjian80/soak8_lab/README.md

 # 3. Lab steps

+Below are the steps you need to run
 1. Clone all lab materials
 2. Replace the settings with your environment
 3. Step 0: 0_InitialMachine_Config.sh